-Members of the VIA program collaborate by exchanging technical information on malicious software with Microsoft, with the goal of improving protection for Microsoft customers.
+Members of the VIA program collaborate by exchanging technical information on malicious software with Microsoft.
+The goal is to improve protection for Microsoft customers.

 Better protection for customers against malware

-The VIA program gives members access to information that will help improve protection for Microsoft customers.
-For example, the program provides malware telemetry and samples to security product teams to identify gaps in their protection and prioritize new threat coverage.
+The VIA program gives members access to information that will help them improve protection.
+For example, the program provides malware telemetry and samples to security teams so they can identify gaps and prioritize new threat coverage.

-Malware prevalence data is provided to antimalware testers to assist them in selecting sample sets and setting scoring criteria that represent the real-world threat landscape.
+Malware prevalence data is provided to anti-malware testers to assist them in selecting sample sets.
+The data also helps set scoring criteria that represent the real-world threat landscape.
 Service organizations, such as a CERT, can leverage our data to help assess the impact of policy changes or to help shut down malicious activity.

 Microsoft is committed to continuous improvement to help reduce the impact of malware on customers.
 By sharing malware-related information, Microsoft enables members of this community to work towards better protection for customers.

 Microsoft has well-defined, objective, measurable, and tailored membership criteria for prospective members of the Virus Information Alliance (VIA).